-ICOS Ocean Thematic Centre, OTC currently coordinates twenty-one ocean stations in seven countries, monitoring carbon uptake and fluxes in the North Atlantic and the Nordic, Baltic and Mediterranean Seas.
-The measurement methods include sampling from research vessels, moorings, buoys and commercial vessels, so called Voluntary Observing Ships (VOS).
+ICOS Ocean Thematic Centre, OTC currently coordinates 22 ocean stations in seven countries, monitoring carbon uptake and fluxes in the North Atlantic and the Nordic, Baltic and Mediterranean Seas.
+The measurement methods include sampling from research vessels, moorings, buoys and commercial vessels, so called Ships of Opportunity (SOOP).
 They all have been equipped with state-of-the-art carbonate system sensors.

 OTC is coordinated and operated by Norwegian Research Centre (NORCE) and University of Bergen in Norway, and University of Exeter and National Oceanography Centre in the UK.